Giving back to the community is part of the D'Youville way of life.

-In 2012, DYC’s APhA-ASP chapter was awarded first place for their Generation Rx project, placing first among 55 entries at the 2012 APhA Annual Meeting and Exposition.
+In 2012, D'Youville’s APhA-ASP chapter was awarded first place for their Generation Rx project, placing first among 55 entries at the 2012 APhA Annual Meeting and Exposition.

 Drug Take Back Drives

-At the National Buffalo Chicken Wing Festival, DYC Pharmacy students set up a table and offered presentations to help the public recognize, treat and control heartburn.
+At the National Buffalo Chicken Wing Festival, D'Youville Pharmacy students set up a table and offered presentations to help the public recognize, treat and control heartburn.